PayU/redis-operator/test/README.md

 ### How it works

-The tests use a framework that has features for setting up the necessary K8s resources and for interactig with a cluster.
+The tests use a framework that has features for setting up the necessary K8s resources and for interacting with a cluster.
 It runs kustomize to generate the K8s resources.

 ### How to run tests